dideler/toggle-youtube-comments/README.md

 ## Contributing

-See the [contributing guide](/CONTRIBUTING.md) for the goals of the project, how to develop and test, and how to publish the extension to the Chrome Web Store.
+See the [contributing guide](/CONTRIBUTING.md) for the goals of the project, how to develop, test, publish the extension.

 ## Conduct